-During 2005, the county generated a positive budgetary surplus of \$78.5 million across its major operating funds.
-This surplus was a function, in large part, of conservative budgeting, one time benefits, and progress in the implementation of the multi-year financial plan.
-Of these funds, the county directed \$50 million to make property tax refund payments, and \$24.8 was added to the Retirement Contribution Reserve Fund to hedge against future pension cost growth.
-Unreserved, undesignated fund balance in the county's major operating funds remained at \$90.5 million on a budgetary basis.
-The county also made considerable progress in addressing one of the major risks to its long-term financial stability: the reduction of the backlog of unresolved property tax grievances.
-The three credit rating agencies responded to these improvements in the county's financial position with a series of positive rating actions.
+During 2006, the County generated a positive budgetary surplus of \$45.4 million across its major operating funds.
+This surplus was a result, in large part, of conservative budgeting, one time benefits, and progress in the implementation of the multi-year financial plan.
+Of these funds, the County directed \$25 million to make property tax refund payments, and \$16 was added to the Retirement Contribution Reserve Fund to hedge against future pension cost growth.
+At the end of 2006, unreserved, undesignated fund balance in the County's primary operating funds stood at \$103.9 million on a budgetary basis.

-Despite the county's considerable financial progress, significant challenges to the county's future fiscal health remain.
+Despite the County's considerable financial progress, significant challenges to the County's future fiscal health remain.
 The multi-year financial plan continues to project out-year budget gaps which will require new fiscal initiatives to close.
-And the county must also continue to work with the Nassau Health Care Corporation to implement the remaining elements of its recovery plan.